 Small Business Continuity Fund

-Applications were accepted from May 4th to May 11th, 2020.
+Applications were accepted from May 4th to May 11th, 2020 and again from February 3-February 10, 2021.
 A lottery was then held to select businesses for consideration of funding.
-Businesses who submitted a complete application were eligible for selection in the lottery.
-Selected businesses are required to provide complete documentation to a third party provider prior to the execution of a grant or loan.
+Businesses who submitted a complete initial application were eligible for selection in the lottery.
+Using numbers generated from Random.org, each qualified City of Dallas business was put in an ordered list to submit complete documentation to a third-party provider prior to the execution of a grant or loan.

 Through year-end 2020, 399 grants totaling $3,821,600 and 22 loans totaling $615,300 were approved under the SBCF program.
 More than $4.4 M in direct assistance was provided to 421 small businesses throughout the City of Dallas.